physicell-training/institut-curie-2024/PhysiCell-Studio-Setup.md

 * [https://www.anaconda.com/download](https://www.anaconda.com/download)

 Note there's a "Skip registration" option) - this option will figure out what operating system you are running and download the appropriate Python package.
-It will be somewhat large, but will contain most of the dependencies for the Studio.
+Note that the full Anaconda installation is somewhat large, but the Miniconda alternative should work similarly.

 ---
 ## Step 2) Download and Unzip PhysiCell Studio